-- Staff will maintain an attitude of 'it does happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff will always act in the best interests of the child. - All staff are made aware of the definitions and indicators of abuse, neglect and exploitation as identified by 'Working Together to Safeguard Children' (2018) and 'Keeping Children Safe in Education' (2023).
-This is outlined locally within the Kent Support Levels Guidance. - St. John's CEP School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more in-depth information, see appendix 1): - Physical abuse - Sexual abuse - o Emotional abuse - Nealect - By understanding the indicators of abuse, neglect and exploitation, we can respond to problems as early as possible and provide the right support and services for the child and their family.

-All members of staff are expected to be aware of and follow the below approach if they are concerned about a child:
+- Staff will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff will always act in the best interests of the child. - All staff are made aware of the definitions and indicators of abuse, neglect and exploitation as identified by 'Working Together to Safeguard Children' and 'Keeping Children Safe in Education'.
+This is outlined locally within the Kent Support Levels Guidance. - Greenfields Community Primary School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more in-depth information, see appendix 1): - Physical abuse - Sexual abuse - Emotional abuse - Neglect - By understanding the indicators of abuse, neglect and exploitation, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow the below approach if they are concerned about a child:

-'What to do if you are worried a child is being abused' 2015
+'What to do if you are worried a child is being abused'